ADA Title II Updates (2024): All You Need to Know

 How Does Continual Engine Help in ADA Title II?

 Think of ADA Title II as a set of rules that make sure everyone can get the information they need.
 Continual Engine works with digital content, like websites with images and documents, to make it accessible for people with disabilities.
 Imagine a library website with documents that some people might have trouble reading.
-Continual Engine can help convert those documents into formats that everyone can use, like Braille or audiobooks.
+Continual Engine can help convert those documents into accessible formats that everyone can use.
 This way, people with disabilities can access the information on the website just as easily as anyone else.

 Closing Thoughts